hujhax/austin-improv-wiki/The 42-Hour Improv Marathon.md

 **The 42-Hour Improv Marathon** was the third annual [[Hideout Improv Marathon]].
 It was performed in 2011.

+Two attendees at the event, [[Ryan Hill]] and [[Cat Drago]], decided to start doing improv after watching long stretches of the marathon.
+The following year, they would come back to perform in one of the hours of [[The 43-Hour Improv Marathon]].

 ## Core Players
 * [[Andy Crouch]]
 * [[Jason Vines]]